Naxaes/UEFI-bootloader/help.md

-# UEFI-Bootloader

 ## Info

 UEFI uses a subset of the PE32+ image format with a modified header signature (COFF?), which is Microsoft ABI compliant ([UEFI-spec, p.15](./UEFI-Spec-2-9_2021-03-18.pdf)).
 This project is one of the three supported UEFI images, namely a UEFI application (subsystem 10).

-The bootloader's work is to do the following:

-1. Initialize the screen.
-2. Initialize the keyboard.
-3. Initialize the graphics.
-4. Initialize the file system.
-5. Load the default font.
-6. Load the kernel.

 ## Setup